 My work is primarily focused on landscapes.
 Living at the beach affords great inspiration for my work.
-The numerous state parks of the Delaware Bay Watershed, and the glades, marshes and estuaries of the mid-atlantic region beckon to me.
-I always begin with a specific place in mind, working both from photos and from direct observation, but my philosophy and technique is that the painting will evolve in its own unique way.
+The numerous state parks of the Delaware Bay Watershed and the glades, marshes, and estuaries of the mid-Atlantic region beckon to me.
+I always begin with a specific place in mind, working both from photos and from direct observation, but my philosophy and technique are that the painting will evolve in its own unique way.
 The work is impressionistic and tonal, meaning that I am taking into consideration and seeking to evoke a sense of feeling and atmosphere through color and value.

 The artwork pictured here is a representation of this artist's work.
 We aim to display only pieces that are currently in the gallery, though some may have been sold.
 If you are interested in purchasing a particular piece by this artist, please call the gallery at (302) 645-0551.